wuyichen24/system-design-knowledge/concepts/Scalability.md

 ## Limitations for vertical scaling
 - Vertical scaling has a hard limit (It is impossible to add unlimited CPU and memory to a single server).
 - Vertical scaling doesn't have failover and redundancy.

+## Solutions for enhancing scalability
+- **Loose coupling**
+   - Decouple different components of the system so they can be scaled independently.

+## Related concepts
+- **Autoscaling (Auto scaling or Auto-scaling)**
+   - Dynamically adjusts the amount of computational resources based on the load on the server farm.